-- After Report: Gets fired either at the exit of Previewer or once the report output is shared with a destination.
+- After Report: Gets fired either at the exit of the Previewer or once the report output is shared with the destination.

-Q #14) What is the difference between bind and lexical parameter?
+Q #14) What is the difference between bind and lexical parameters?

-Ans: Bind parameters are the variables, which can replace a single value in SQL/PLSQL such as number, character, string or date.
+Answer: Bind parameters are the variables, which can replace a single value in SQL/PLSQL such as a number, character, string, or date.

-While lexical parameter can replace clauses or multiple values embedded in SELECT query possibly after SELECT, FROM, WHERE, GROUP BY, ORDER BY, HAVING, CONNECT BY, and START WITH.
+While lexical parameters can replace clauses or multiple values embedded in SELECT query possibly after SELECT, FROM, WHERE, GROUP BY, ORDER BY, HAVING, CONNECT BY, and START WITH.

 Q #15) List the different types of columns in Oracle Reports.

-Ans: There are three types of columns in Oracle reports.
+Answer: There are three types of columns in Oracle reports.
+They are:

-- Formula Columns: Column that can do user-defined calculations on values within other columns and return some value.
+- Formula Columns: Columns that can do user-defined calculations on values within other columns and return some value.

-- Summary Columns: Column, which can do summary computations like sum, average etc. on values placed in the other columns.
+- Summary Columns: Columns, can do summary computations like sum, average, etc. on values placed in the other columns.

 - Placeholder Columns: Column for which data type or value can be set using PL/SQL.

-Ans: User exit is a program which is written to perform some relevant action.
+Answer: User exit is a program that is written to perform some relevant action.
 They can be called from report triggers and once executed, it gives back the control to Report Builder.

 - FND SRWINIT